-Winner Best Documentary Film at Kansas International Film Festival
+Winner of Best Documentary Film at the Kansas International Film Festival

-Winner Best Documentary at Doc Awards of Excellence
+Winner of Best Documentary at Doc Awards of Excellence

 Finalist for the Vimeo Audience Award in the Sundance Channel Short Film Competition

-Special Mention in Balkan Focus Competition in World of Film International Festival Glasgow
+Special Mention in Balkan Focus Competition at World of Film International Festival Glasgow

-Nominated Best Short Film in WIND International Film Festival 2016
+Nominated Best Short Film at WIND International Film Festival

 SABAM Award for Best Young European Composer Finalist